 Abraham continued, “Forgive me, but what if there are only thirty good people in Sodom?
 What then?”

 The Master said plainly, “I won’t destroy the city if there are thirty good people living there.”

 Again, Abraham spoke.
 “What if you find twenty?”

 The Master put a hand upon Abraham’s shoulder and smiled.
 “For the sake of ten good people, I will spare the entire city.”
 Then he set out for Sodom.

-Abraham went into his tent and slept soundly.
+Abraham went into his tent and attempted sleep.